Get Inside the Huddle with Quarterbacks Coach Mike Neu

 New head coach Curtis Johnson discussed the Green Wave's preseason practice and outlook for 2012

-Former New Orleans VooDoo head coach and New Orleans Saints area scout Mike Neu begins his first season as the quarterbacks coach for the Green Wave football program in 2012.
+Former New Orleans VooDoo head coach and New Orleans Saints area scout Mike Neu enters his second season as the quarterbacks coach for the Green Wave in 2012.

-Neu, 41, spent the last three years as a college scout for the Saints and was part of the team's Super Bowl Championship in 2009.
-Neu was responsible for evaluating the players at the schools located in the northeast region.
+Before Tulane, Neu, 42, spent three years as a college scout for the Saints and was part of the team's Super Bowl title in 2009.
+Neu was responsible for evaluating the players at schools located in the northeast region.

 In 2000, Neu was the head coach and director of football operations for the Arena Football 2's Augusta Stallions and he led that organization to a conference title in 2000 with a 14-4 record.
 The Stallions finished in the top four of every major offensive and defensive category and Neu was named the AF2 Coach of the Year.

 Neu began his coaching career with the AFL's Nashville Kats as the quarterbacks coach in 1998 and then served as the offensive coordinator in 1999.

 A native of Indianapolis, Ind., Neu was a four-year starter at quarterback at Ball State University from 1989-93.
 He led the Cardinals to a Mid-American Conference championship in 1993, and was named the MAC MVP and Offensive Player of the Year that same season.
 During his final campaign, Neu guided Ball State to an appearance in the Las Vegas Bowl and was named the game's MVP.

 Following his collegiate career, he spent three years in the professional ranks, including stops with the Calgary Stampeders (1995), the Orlando Predators (1996) and the Nashville Kats (1997).